-In instances where the Complainant is not a student and the Respondent is staff, the Investigator will draft an investigative report that includes findings of the investigation and a determination regarding whether the Respondent violated the Policy.
+In instances where the Complainant is not a student and the Respondent is staff, the Investigator will draft an investigative report that includes findings of the investigation and a determination regarding whether the

+Respondent violated the Policy.
 The Title IX Coordinator will review the investigative report and send to the staff Respondent's Manager/Department Head, as well as Human Resources, who are responsible for sanctioning, as applicable.
 Any review of the findings and sanction would take place under applicable Human Resources policies or the Collective Bargaining Agreement (if applicable).
-The Title IX Coordinator or designee will inform the Complainant and the Respondent of the determination as to whether the Respondent violated the Policy and the parties may be informed of the outcome.
+The Title IX Coordinator or designee will inform the Complainant and the Respondent of the determination as to whether the Respondent violated the Policy.
+Complainants will be informed of the outcome if the case involved allegations of sexual assault, dating or domestic violence, or stalking.